 Some sources of electromagnetic waves in free space are listed.

-Light of a single frequency passes through two narrow slits and produces an interference pattern on a screen some distance away.
-The interference fringes are very close together.
-Which change would increase the distance between the fringes?
+Light of a single frequency passes through two narrow slits and produces an interference pattern

 Which statement about longitudinal waves and transverse waves is not correct?